KevinFasusi/supplychainpy/docs/tutorial.rst

 The command line (cli)
 ^^^^^^^^^^^^^^^^^^^^^^

 The biggest difference across platforms will be when using the cli.
-For Mac the unix shell and PC the command prompt or PowerShell.
+For Mac and linux the unix shell and PC the command prompt or PowerShell.

 1. Create and save an Excel file on your desktop titled `test.xlsx`.
 Leave the workbook open.